Infant Mortality in Saskatchewan: Evidence to Inform Public Health Practice

 This document was prepared to describe the relationship between modifiable risk factors and infant mortality.
 It is meant to provide guidance, strategies, and support to help expand or develop programs that may contribute to the reduction of infant mortality in Saskatchewan.
 It includes a review of the literature regarding prevalent risk factors associated with infant mortality, as well as identifying promising practices related to those modifiable risk factors.

-Your Healthy Baby (I Am Your Child Series)
+The First Years Last Forever (I Am Your Child Video Series)

 The new research in brain development tells us of the vital importance of the relationship between caregiver and child in the critical first years of life.
 New parents have a wonderful opportunity to help their child reach their full potential.

 - Health and nutrition

 The following DVDs are part of a series entitled “The Secret Life of the Brain”.

 - Episode One: The Baby’s Brain: Wider than the Sky